-I wish that this were the first time this Administration and this Republican-led Congress had diverted resources and attention from America's needs.
-Unfortunately, President Bush's renomination of these controversial nominees is a continuation of a pattern of misguided priorities that has plagued the Administration and the Senate's Republican leadership since the beginning of this Congress.
+This is not the first time this Administration and this Republican-led Congress has diverted resources and attention from America's needs.
+Unfortunately, President Bush's re-nomination of these controversial nominees is a continuation of a pattern of misguided priorities that has plagued the Administration and the Senate's Republican leadership since the beginning of this Congress.
 Instead of urging his party to take early and decisive action to pass comprehensive immigration reform, as he signaled he would in February 2001, the President began his second term campaigning to undercut the protections of our Social Security system.
 As a result, at the start of this Congress in 2005, the Administration's top priority was not increasing national security or the economic security of working Americans who are sharing in a smaller piece of the country's wealth than they have in decades.
 Had the Administration been successful at privatizing Social Security, it would have gutted the program that ensures for all Americans that growing old does not mean growing poor.
 Thankfully, Americans rejected this effort.
+Unfortunately, the President continues to voice his support for his rejected approach and refuses to concede his error.

 Like the Administration, the Senate's Republican leadership turned away last spring and summer from addressing the priorities of most Americans.
 They focused instead on the fierce legal battle over the medical treatment of Terri Schiavo, who was in a persistent vegetative state for more than a decade.
 Politicians engaged in extraordinary measures to override what state courts determined to be her personal wishes.
 The power of the Federal Government was wielded by some to determine deeply personal choices.
-The Republican leader even made a medical diagnosis on the floor of the Senate, and the President cut short one of his vacations to back to Washington to sign legislation to override the precise wishes of this one patient.
+The Republican leader even made a medical diagnosis on the floor of the Senate, and the President cut short one of his vacations to come back to Washington to sign legislation to override the precise wishes of this one patient.
 The American people recoiled from this misuse of the Government's time and authority.

 The President's re-nomination of divisive nominees is a repeat of last Congress and last year, when the Administration and the rubberstamp Republican Senate created a massive confrontation over controversial nominees.
 The Senate narrowly averted the so-called "nuclear option," a bid to achieve one-party rule by thwarting the Senate rules.
 They were willing to destroy a fundamental check and balance in order to be a more efficient rubberstamp for this President.
-Thankfully, this attempt failed, but not before the Senate expended much energy and lost precious time.
+Thankfully, this attempt also failed, but not before the Senate expended much energy and lost precious time.